ornl-ssd/cpp-novice/_episodes/15-struct.md

 ~~~
 {: .code}

-Both expressions, pmovie->title and (*pmovie).title are valid, and both access the member title of the data structure pointed by a
+Both expressions, `pmovie->title` and `(*pmovie).title` are valid, and both access the member `title` of the data structure referenced by a
-pointer called pmovie.
+pointer called `pmovie`.
 It is definitely something different than:

 ~~~
 *pmovie.title
 ~~~
 {: .code}

-which is rather equivalent to:
+which is equivalent to:

 ~~~
 *(pmovie.title)
 ~~~
 {: .code}

-This would access the value pointed by a hypothetical pointer member called title of the structure object pmovie (which is not the case,
+This would access the value pointed by a hypothetical pointer member called `title` of the structure object `pmovie` (which is not the case,
-since title is not a pointer type).
+since `title` is not a pointer type).
 The following panel summarizes possible combinations of the operators for pointers and for structure members:

 <table border="1">
 <tr><th>Expression</th><th>What is evaluated</th><th>Equivalent</th></tr>